ikatkov/rf-power-meter-qrp/README.md

 # RF Power Meter QRP

-A microcontroller-based 6W RF power meter designed for Ham QRP.
+This microcontroller-based RF power meter is tailored for Ham QRP, capable of measuring up to 6W.
+It offers power readings in two formats:

+1. Milliwatts (mW) – displayed as a 4-digit value without decimals.
+1. Decibel-milliwatts (dBm) – shown with one decimal place.
+Since the display lacks a dot, the reading appears as a 3-digit number (e.g., "123" represents 12.3 dBm).

 ## Features